 - Limited salt intake

-If you find any of the symptoms in your body then you should consult with the doctor as early, and follow his guideline and healthy diet.
+If you find any of the symptoms in your body then you should consult with the doctor as early, and follow his guidelines and healthy diet.

-I hope this short information about early symptoms of kidney disease helpful for you, you can share this post with friends and family.
+I hope this short information about the early signs of kidney disease is helpful for you, you can share this post with friends and family.